Ardha Shathabdam: Release

 The film was earlier scheduled for a theatrical release.
 But, it was then decided to release on Aha on 26 March 2021.
-Due to some production issues, it was again re-scheduled, and a new release date was announced as 11 June 2021.
+Due to some production issues, it was again rescheduled, and a new release date was announced as 11 June 2021.

 Reception

 Sravan Vanaparthy of The Times of India, rated the film 2.5/5 and opined that the film could not reach its potential due to lackluster screenplay.
 On performances, Vanaparthy stated: "While both the leads Karthik and Priya deliver a great performance, it does not make up for the weak storyline.
 Naveen Chandra’s character as a trigger-happy police officer leaves him with little scope to perform," while praising the production values.
 Cinema Express critic Ram Venkat Srikar who gave the film 1.5 stars out of 5 felt that though the film was well-intentioned, it misfired due to poor execution.

 A reviewer from Eenadu wrote, "While the storyline chosen by the director is laudable, they faltered in showing it strongly [sic]."
-Anji Shetty of Sakshi who granted the film 2.5 stars out of 5 enchoed the same.
+Anji Shetty of Sakshi who granted the film 2.5 stars out of 5 and echoed the same.
 Shetty appreciated the performances of the leads and music while pointing out screenplay as its weak point.

 A critic of LetsOTT gave a rating of 3 out of 5 and appreciated the performances done by various actors and the direction.